cthulhuology/raylib.f/README.md

 Some gotachs...

-1.)
-Some structures are passed by value on 64 bit x86, for example Color is passed as a RGBA value in a register 2.)
-All of the char\* stuff should take z" strings.
-However in practice it might be wise to create a strings file 3.)
-I've run into some issues with the SwiftForth 4.0.x FFI with some functions, still working through the assembler.
+- Some structures are passed by value on 64 bit x86, for example Color is passed as a RGBA value in a register

+- All of the char\* stuff should take z" strings.
+However in practice it might be wise to create a strings file

+- I've run into some issues with the SwiftForth 4.0.x FFI with some functions, still working through the assembler.

-- Dave
+Dave Goehrig